OliverAHitchcock/HappyBirthdayRobot/README.md

 # HappyBirthdayRobot

-A robotics hackathon project to automate the process of placing and lighting a birthday candle using a simulated robot and supervisor logic.
+A robotics hackathon project to automate the process of placing and lighting a birthday candle using a robot arm and supervisor logic.
 The project demonstrates asynchronous control, perception, and manual override via keyboard input.

 ## Features

+- Hardware Hacked SO-101 seeedstudio robot arm
 - Simulated robot API (`RobotAPI`) for placing and lighting candles
 - Supervisor logic for orchestrating multi-step tasks
 - Active monitoring and manual override: press any key to instantly light the candle
 - Asynchronous concurrency: robot model and supervisor run in parallel
 - Progress feedback: prints numbers every 0.1s during candle lighting to show async operation

+## Hardware

+### Environment

+The environment is designed to be static and low-noise.
+White printer paper and poster boards surround the scene, providing high contrast for object detection and minimizing background distractions.
+An optical breadboard offers secure, rigid mounting points for the cameras and robotic arm.

+Three cameras are used to view the scene:
+- **Camera 1:** An FPV camera mounted on the robot arm for close-up views of the gripper, aiding fine manipulation.
+- **Camera 2:** A webcam positioned high and to the side, providing an angled overview of the entire workspace.
+- **Camera 3:** An Orbbec Gemini 2 depth camera for 3D perception.

+### Robot Arm

+The SO-101 robot arm by Seeed Studio serves as the base platform, with several modifications to enable candle lighting.

+A custom 3D-printed mount holds the camera and provides locations for optional mirrors, enhancing the FPV camera's view and allowing attachment of a USB-controlled lighter.

+In principle, the multiple-mirrors technique enables a single camera to capture three different angles, approximating the utility of a depth camera (at the cost of reduced field of view).
+In practice, the FPV camera used here has too narrow a field of view for the mirror technique to be effective; the required mirror angles sacrifice too much of the camera's usable view.
+A wider FOV or fisheye lens would make this approach more practical.

+The USB-controlled lighter is a low-cost plasma arc lighter, hotwired to bypass its on-off switch and directly connect battery power to the plasma element when an external relay is activated.
+The relay is mounted on an Arduino board, which connects to the control computer via USB.
+A serial 9600 baud connection is used to trigger the relay and control the lighter.

+## Robot Control
-## Folder Structure
+### Folder Structure

 ```
 modules/